CONTACT

 Note

-NZE: Net Zero Emissions Scenario; SDS: Sustainable Development Scenario; APS: Announced Pledges Scenario; RCP: Representative Concentration Pathways Scenario
+NZE: Net Zero Emissions Scenario; SDS: Sustainable Development Scenario; RCP: Representative Concentration Pathways Scenario

 Process for identifying risks and opportunities

 We identified key risks and opportunities after extracting risks and opportunities posed by climate change from the standpoint of all value chains in the analyzed businesses, including sales, engineering, procurement, and construction, and evaluating them using a three-tier scale based on the extent of their impact on those businesses.
-As a result of our scenario analysis, we confirmed that there are no changes from the risks and opportunities identified in FY2021 and that there are no new risks or opportunities related to changes in strategy.
+This year, we conducted a scenario analysis with a target year of 2040 and updated our assessment of risks and opportunities.

 Overview of scenario analysis